KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 Multi-player mode also adds a time limit that is based on the frequency of keystrokes.
 So long as the players are frequently entering commands, the time limit will expire in approximately one hour.
 If players are not frequently entering keystrokes, the time limit can vary.

-There is a waiting period after the `gameplay_txid` is confirmed.
+There is a waiting period after the `gametxid` is confirmed.
 This ensures that no player receives an unfair advantage via advanced knowledge of the start time.
 The delay is `5` blocks.
 On a default asset chain, this creates a `5` minute wait period.
 Once the `5` blocks are mined, the asset chain automatically reveals a `seed` that is created using blockchain-based provable randomization.
 The `seed` provides the basis for level-design generation.
 After the level is generated, the players may begin to play.

+Due to the fact that the entropy -- the `seed` -- was the same for both players during level generation, both players will begin at dungeon-level `1`.
+However, the generation of levels greater than `1` take into account the gameplay of the characters, and therefore the level designs will be different for each player.

 There are two methods for winning the game.
 The most direct way to win the game is to obtain the `amulet` and return from the dungeon.
 The winner receives all of the `buyin` coins that were originally contributed, as well as an increased conversion ratio for their in-game gold to `ROGUE` reward.
 Alternatively, the player also may win by having the last surviving character.

 See the [highlander](../cryptoconditions/cc-rogue.html#highlander) method for further details.

-### The Mechanics of Saving, Trading, and Re-Using Characters
+### The Mechanics of Saving, Trading, and Reusing Characters

 ::: tip Note